Manu100001/Python-Darts-GUI/README.md

 # Python-Darts-GUI
 Different GUIs for playing darts

+# Contact
+For questions and suggestions and wishes manuelmilde@gmx.net

 ## Setup for electronic dartboard
 #### This can be used for an electronic dartboard or for playing best of sets/legs or for getting suggestions for checkouts
 Step into directory